 In summary, the experiment provides an empirical basis for assuming that job searchers are uncertain of their own relative abilities.
+This type of uncertainty is likely to be even more pronounced in real labor market decisions, given that these involve a much less transparent pool of competing applicants, and multiple skill dimensions rather than only one.
 Furthermore, the data show how this uncertainty plays out in a search environment: people respond to search outcomes by updating beliefs about themselves, and this updating has an impact on subsequent search decisions.